Home

 86 is washed out just South of the turnoff for the Hell's Canyon

-job.
-We were advised that the 66 road, which branches off right
+huge job.
+We were advised that the 66 road, which branches off

-where they've closed the highway & leads to Halfway, would be a fun
+right where they've closed the highway & leads to Halfway, would

 It was!